 Focus on a topic for a quarter of the year.
 You might choose an area where you’ll attend a conference soon—prep for it.
 Read a book by a presenter and material on the conference’s topic.
 Alternatively, focus on board development or the best way to help others interpret financial documents.
 Or, for lighter fare, read books about other nonprofits to learn how they succeed.
 (For some classics, see my recommended reading list.)

 Nibbling, without analysis and use, results in snippets of data.
-While often useful for party games, you can’t tell if the data is helpful without a wider context.
+While often useful for party games, you can’t tell if the data is helpful without a broader context.
 Many nonprofits “try” to earn a certain kind of income.
 When one attempt fails, they discard the source.

 Annual appeal letters are a classic.
 “Didn’t work – it barely paid for itself,” mumbles a board member who attended one of my sessions.
 More accurately, it didn’t meet the expectations.
 Annual appeal letters are about identifying donors long-term.
 Only the best of them pay for themselves the first year, but if you only learn a snippet about them, you may not realize their purpose or potential.